gofr-dev/gofr/docs/advanced-guide/publishing-custom-metrics/page.md

 # Publishing Custom Metrics

+For GoFr default metrics refer: [observability](/docs/quick-start/observability).
+If there is a requirement of a metric other than the GoFr defaults, you can create them using custom metrics as shown below.

-Gofr supports the following [metric](https://opentelemetry.io/docs/specs/otel/metrics/) types in prometheus format:
+GoFr supports the following [metric](https://opentelemetry.io/docs/specs/otel/metrics/) types in prometheus format:

 1. Counter
 2. UpDownCounter
 3. Histogram
 4. Gauge

-Gofr is capable of handling multiple counter, UpDownCounter, Histogram, and Gauge metrics concurrently, each uniquely identified by its name during initialization.
+GoFr is capable of handling multiple Counter, UpDownCounter, Histogram, and Gauge metrics concurrently, each uniquely identified by its name during initialization.

 ## Usage